How to Clean a Granite Composite Sink: 6 Easy Steps (with Pictures)

 1. Prep the sink.

 It’s essential to work with a debris-free surface.
-That means using your kitchen sprayer or running the tap to wash down the drain anything still inside of the sink.
+That means using your kitchen sprayer or running the tap to wash down the drain or anything still inside of the sink.
 Dried crumbs are abrasive, too, and can mar the surface.

 2. Apply baking soda.